DopraxOrg/doprax-blog/blog/2026-03-27-dnstt-unblocking-internet.md

+---
+title: "How to Bypass Firewalls with DNS Tunneling (dnstt Tutorial)"
+excerpt: "When VPNs fail, DNS tunneling provides a resilient, encrypted escape hatch using dnstt and Doprax."
+---

 # What Is dnstt?

 While “admins” can block Youtube, social media, and VPN, there is a thing they won’t block: DNS traffic.